 Rainbow Valley has researched and developed a unique programme which is delivered by accredited professionals.
-The 7 Steps to Health Course will help you manage all aspects of your life during cancer.
-We merge the very best of science and spirituality to empower you to take control of your health throughout your treatment.
+The 7 Steps to Health Course will help you manage all aspects of your life throughout cancer and beyond your treatment.
+We merge the very best of science and spirituality to empower you to take control of your health.

 This 2-day residential course treats each person individually at a fundamental and profound level with the aim of establishing a healthy, balanced underlying state, enabling the body’s own healing mechanisms to operate at optimum level and restore health and control.

 All steps are interlinked, influencing many structures within the body eg musculoskeletal, nervous, cardio-vascular, energy & immune systems, organs, connective tissues & fluids, providing benefits on many different levels to enhance health, strength and vitality.
 Our courses provide people affected by cancer with the tools to undertake a programme of self-management by exploring goal setting, action plans, stress management and self monitoring.
 All of this is within a tranquil setting, away from the hospital environment and every day distraction.

 Please scroll down to the bottom of this page to book your space now.

 During the two day, two night residential course, we will explore the following: